urbit/urbit.org-reloaded/content/blog/providers.md

 If you think of a provider simply as a business, its most basic incentive is to attract as many customers as possible.
 You can do that by competing on price or performance, or by competing on aesthetics and community—there are lots of ways that providers can compete.

 As a roughly similar ecosystem, the world of webhosting is a great comparison.
-There are lots of small webhosts that all have very specific services: Dreamhost, MediaTemple, prgmr.com, Linode all come to mind.
+There are lots of small webhosts that all have very specific services: Dreamhost, MediaTemple, prgmr.com, and Linode all come to mind.
 Then there are the more generic, large-scale, performance-oriented options: AWS, GCP, Azure.
 It’s not quite time for an AWS-scale Urbit provider, but perhaps the AWS of Urbit will start as something much smaller.

 Let’s walk through a few examples to get a feel for what’s possible: